python-compiler-tools/painless-import-extension/README.md

 Things become quite useful when you're loading DSLs(domain specific languages), or other programming languages that compile to the Python bytecode.

-For example, we give an implementation of loading the script of [muridesu](https://github.com/LanguageAsGarbage/muridesu-lang) language.
+For example, we give an implementation of loading the script of [muridesu](https://github.com/LanguageAsGarbage/muridesu-lang) language(Python 3.7 only).

 Check `test/zenzen_muridesu.py`, note that if you're using an IDE, you will have a good experience of auto completion and static checking